 Since this is our first MINIKRAFT Model review, I decided to start with the exterior packaging.
-The box is totally black and constructed of top quality, rigid cardboard material.
+The box is totally black and constructed of top-quality, rigid cardboard material.
 There is a secondary red band, which wraps the box that highlights the exclusivity of the piece.
-Rear side has more informational text and what not.
+The rear side has more informational text and whatnot.
 Inside, the model is housed in a styrofoam shell.
 Our sample model arrived without a scratch.
 There is also a set of instructions, which highlight the model’s numerous features, along with a certificate of authenticity.
 You can clearly see our piece is noted as ‘Sample’.

 Ensuring their mark, the exterior also features a functioning moon-roof and gas flap.
-Operation here is flawless, though I could not figure out if the moon-roof does fully open.
+The operation here is flawless, though I could not figure out if the moon-roof does fully open.
 Instructions were somewhat ambiguous.
 Anyone?

-Front fascia is beautifully executed too.
+The front fascia is beautifully executed too.
 There is a lot going on within the Audi RS7 front section.
-The aerodynamics of the lower bumper, silver and chrome paint, and headlight detail are all crafted well.
-The lower grilles on the bumper are solid pieces, and at this price point they should be perforated.
+The aerodynamics of the lower bumper, silver and chrome paint and headlight detail are all crafted well.
+The lower grilles on the bumper are solid pieces, and at this price point, they should be perforated.
 Also, I wish MINIKRAFT would have used the white license plate as they did in their pre-production sample.

 The rear on the Audi RS7 Sportback is just gorgeous, it screams ‘don’t mess with me!’ and MINIKRAFT’s replica follows suit.
-Quality of materials and execution is top notch.
+The quality of materials and execution is top-notch.
 The storage area is fully carpeted too.
 There is also a secondary cover you can lift to access the spare.
 The upper deck of the lid features a fully functioning spoiler.
-Operation is flawless and authentic to the original car.
+The operation is flawless and authentic to the original car.
 Nice touch MINIKRAFT!

 The undercarriage is detailed too, though it is not to the same standards as the rest of the model.
 All suspension bits are in black, while the exhaust from front to rear is painted in silver.
 She is definitely above average for sure.
 See photos below.